mixu/pipe-iterators/readme.md

 pi.mapKey(hash, [thisArg])
 ```

 Returns a duplex stream which produces a new stream of values by mapping a single key (when given `key` and `callback`) or multiple keys (when given `hash`) through a transformation callback.
-The callback is invoked with two arguments: `value` (the value `element[key]`), and `obj` (the element itself).
+The callback is invoked with three arguments: `value` (the value `element[key]`), `obj` (the element itself) and `index` (the element index).
 The return value from the callback is set on the element, and the element itself is written back to the stream.

 If `thisArg` is provided, it is available as `this` within the callback.